II Corps (United States): World War I

 It first saw significant action in Europe in August 1918, in the Hundred Days Offensive, as part of the British Third Army.

 The 33rd Division was in reserve behind the British 4th Army at the opening of the August offensive.
 With the British III Corps attack stalling on the Chipilly Spur feature the 131st Regiment of the 33rd Division was sent to assist on 9 August, which it did with distinction.
 The following day the Regiment was attached to the 4th Australian Division and remained there until 12 August.
 From 12 August until 20 August it was combined with the 13th Australian Brigade in what was called the Liaison Force commanded by Brigadier General E A Wisdom.
 This was designed to hold the front from the Somme to the Bray-Sur-Somme-Corbie road to relieve the 4th Australian Division from the operation.
 After this it returned to the 33rd US Division.

 Advances made during a secondary assault by the Australian Corps (Battle of Albert) on 21–23 August, were exploited by the Allies in the Second Battle of the Somme.
 This pushed the German 2nd Army back along a 50 mi front line.
 British and US units advanced on Arras.
 On 29 August, Bapaume fell to the New Zealand Division and other elements of the British IV Corps.
 This allowed the Australian Corps to cross the Somme River on 31 August and break the German lines in the Battle of Mont St. Quentin.

 During late September 1918, with two Army National Guard Divisions (27th and 30th, less their artillery) under command, II Corps was attached to the Australian Corps as part of British Fourth Army.
 The Corps was involved in the Battle of St Quentin Canal, during which it suffered heavy losses.

 The II Corps HQ took over the front from 6 October 1918 relieving the Australian Corps.
 In turn it was relieved in the line on 20 October by the IX British Corps.

-Its Organisation for this phase was:
+Its Organization for this phase was: